a-synchronous/rubico/README.md

 ```

 ## omit
-constructs a new object from input without the provided properties
+constructs a new object from data without the provided properties
 ```javascript
 y = omit(properties)(x)
 ```